severalnines/docs/user-guide/admin_settings.rst

 A user belongs to one organization and assigned with a role.
 Users created here will be able to login and see specific cluster(s), depending on their organization and the cluster they have been assigned to.

-Each role is defined with specific privileges under *Access Control* tab.
+Each role is defined with specific privileges under *Access Control*.
 ClusterControl default roles are Super Admin, Admin and User:

 =============== ============
 Role            Description